CybercentreCanada/assemblyline4_docs/docs/installation/replay.md

 ### Configure the source instance

 The source instance is the one that will run the Replay Creator components.
 These components will have to write the alert and submission bundle somewhere.
-Convinently, replay uses the filestore feature of Assemblyline so you can use any type of storage that it supports to save your files.
+Conveniently, replay uses the filestore feature of Assemblyline so you can use any type of storage that it supports to save your files.

-* FTP
 * S3
 * Azure blob
+* FTP
-* ...
+* SFTP

 When you know where your files are going to be saved to, edit the `values.yml` file of your helm deployment and add the following lines: